twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ﻿## Notes
-* The cursor remains "Busy" when saving fonts and doing other stuff in the background.
+* The cursor will remain **Busy** if the user is doing other stuff while saving fonts in the background.
 * All versions can save all unaltered opened fonts from the menu (**File: Save All**).
 Windows 2000 & above displays a critical error saying "List index out of bounds (0)" if done repeatedly.
-* Exiting the program during the saving process may create invalid font(s) and play the Critical Stop sound from the PC speakers.
+* Exiting the program when saving fonts may create invalid font(s) and play the Critical Stop sound from the PC speakers.
-* The program displays a critical error saying "Access violation" when exiting during some operations – the font(s) may be invalid.
+* The program displays a critical error saying "Access violation" when exiting while during some operations – the font(s) may be invalid.
 * Glyphs stored in the clipboard (version 1.0 until 6.0) will have either the words **Glyph Contours** for contours or **Glyph Data** for the entire glyph.
 Version 7.0 & above currently stores the words **Font Data**.
 * The **Delete** item in the **Edit** menu is not dimmed on startup or when closing other dialogs.
 * **Complete Composites** (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time when used in simple and composite glyphs.
 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.5.
 * The program displays a critical error when using **Complete Composites** in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK, the guy behind the predefined glyphs, his sample glyphs (based on Garava) and his fonts designed by the same program, has assigned code points in the Private Use Area for different glyphs in his fonts, notably small capitals.
-Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/), the girl behind Bits'n'Picas and her fonts designed by the same program, has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), the guy behind the predefined or sample glyphs (based on Garava) and his fonts designed by the same program, has assigned code points in the Private Use Area for different glyphs in his fonts, notably small capitals as shown in `CompositeData.xml` (see the user data section below).
 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs with Unicode BMP mapping to the preview toolbar.
-* Despite FontCreator 5.6 having used non-standard resource layout, [UPX](https://upx.github.io/) does not test the executable file (`-t` parameter) as the program says "NotPackedException: not packed by UPX".
+* Despite FontCreator 5.6 having included unused content and used non-standard resource layout, [UPX](https://upx.github.io/) can't test the executable file (NotPackedException: not packed by UPX) but the executable file compresses successfully without any parameters.
 * In new fonts, the international currency sign (¤) is mapped in the Macintosh Roman glyph mapping list but not the euro (€) which is mapped by the same codepoint (219).
 * Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding while version 7.0 (2013-04-25) & above uses Unicode.
-Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts and when exporting kerning pairs, instead of e.g. having &lt;&lt; (much less than) for certain symbols like opening guillemot you have to use a backslash (\\) and the hexadecimal code of any character as escape code, e.g. \\00AB.
+Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts and when exporting kerning pairs, instead of e.g. using &lt;&lt; (much less than) for certain symbols like opening guillemot use a backslash (\\) and the hexadecimal code of any character as escape code, e.g. \\00AB.

 ## Unregistered version limitations
-The unregistered version has a grace period of 30 days with the following limitations based on the version number.
+As FontCreator is pay shareware, the unregistered version will show a splash screen on startup and has a grace period of 30 days.
+If registration is not performed within the grace period, the following restrictions will be imposed on the version number:
 * 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, a nag screen is shown when pressing **Start** in `TSPLASHFORM`.
 However, the program otherwise functions normally.
-* 4.0 (2003-05-16) until 4.5 (2004-08-17) – After a grace period of 30 days, the program cannot be used at all until the registration process is started and completed.
+* 4.0 (2003-05-16) until 4.5 (2004-08-17) – After a grace period of 30 days, the program cannot be used at all until the registration process is started.
 * 5.0 (2005-01-12) until 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and OpenType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program uses a reduced functionality mode, where e.g. tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) and 7.5 (2013-08-02) – The program will create subsetted versions when saving, testing, exporting or installing fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be saved, tested, installed or exported and OpenType collections cannot be extracted.
 * 12.0.0.2543 (2019-07-10) until 12.0.0.2547 (2019-09-12) – The program will add watermarks when generating fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be saved, tested, installed or exported and OpenType collections cannot be extracted.
 * All versions – The window title bar will display **(UNREGISTERED)**.
-After a grace period of 30 days, the paragraph will change in `TSPLASHFORM`.
+After a grace period of 30 days, the paragraph changes in `TSPLASHFORM`.

 Under the **Help** menu is an item labeled **Register...** (the same item is in the **Buy** menu along with **Buy Now**) when this executed a screen will pop up giving the registration code.